August Update

 About The Project

-Bass Coast Shire Council have adopted the Wonthaggi Activity Centre Streetscape Master Plan after a period of consultation.
-The Master Plan addresses the following key objectives:
+Bass Coast Shire Council have a long-term vision for the Wonthaggi Activity Centre.
+The project will address the following key objectives:

 • Re-create ‘Streets for people’